 As for permits and licenses?
 It’s really easy to find out if you need an event permit by searching online for “your city name park use permit”.
 You can typically secure a public use permit online with just a couple of clicks.
 The cost?
 Anywhere between $15 – $50.

-A marriage license in my state is just $30, takes a little prep and a quick visit to a city municipal building.
-Nothing intimidating about that!
+For a practical example, a marriage license in my state is just $30.
+Applying takes a little bit of prep and a quick visit to a city municipal building.
+There’s nothing intimidating about that!

 Let’s demystify the process of researching and selecting a wedding insurance policy.
 A little bit of time spent researching, and maybe a small investment of a couple hundred dollars to know that your investment in your wedding day protected?
-There’s nothing scary about that.
+That’s what I call a NO BRAINER.

 WEDDING INSURANCE | More Details